sid-code/nmoo/README.md

 You can connect to it with the details provided.
 The only command implemented is "eval", so you can mess around with the scripting language.

+As soon as possible, a less-minimal MUD style world will be available for download, but it is largely incomplete as of now.

 Note: The server polls every 10ms and this is also the interval between each task tick (when an instruction is executed).
 This means that verbs will run ridiculously slowly.
 I'll change it later when I'm confident that the compiler and the VM are working properly.

 The main program is in a constant state of flux and therefore has no well defined behavior.
 Today it does this and tomorrow it might do something else.
 Don't use it.